yurii-mykhailiv/counter/README.md

 # counter
 https://yurii-mykhailiv.github.io/counter/
-a simple counter that can add a number and subtract and also reset the result
+a simple counter that can add/subtract number and also reset the result